 Below is a listing of Financial Relief Resources that are known to be available or will soon available to businesses in the Greater Akron area as a result of the COVID-19 epidemic.
-As the situation continues to change rapidly, we anticipate that further legislative and regulatory assistance will likely become available.
-We will continue to update this page as additional resources become available, or are imminent.
+As the situation continues to change rapidly, we anticipate that further legislative and regulatory assistance will likely become available, and we will continually update this page accordingly.

 U.S. Small Business Administration (SBA) Loans

 The.
-U.S. Small Business Administration (SBA) has created or expanded two loans programs that can assist businesses that have been impacted by COVID-19.
-Companies may decide to apply for an Economic Injury Disaster Loan (EIDL) or a 7(a) Paycheck Protection Program (PPP) loan, or both.
-Below is an overview of both loan types to help businesses decide which loans they may wish to apply for.
-For additional overview and FAQs on various SBA relief programs, click here.
+U.S. Small Business Administration (SBA) has expanded two loan programs meant to assist businesses that have been economically harmed by COVID-19.
+Companies may decide to apply for an Economic Injury Disaster Loan (EIDL) or a 7(a) Paycheck Protection Program (PPP) loan.
+Below is an overview of both loans to help businesses decide which option best serves the needs of their business.

 Paycheck Protection Program / SBA 7(a) Loan Program